melosa11/healthy-back/README.md

 ## What it does ?

-Healthy Back notifies the user to sit straight up.
+Healthy Back notifies the user to sit up straight .

 ## License